ProteinsWebTeam/interpro-docs/docs/browse.rst

 of the protein sequence, species in which the protein is found, the proteome it belongs to and a brief description of the protein's function where known.
 All the :ref:`InterPro family entries <entry_types>` this protein is matching are listed under "**Protein family membership**".
-An external link to the protein entry in `UniprotKB <https://www.uniprot.org/>`_ is provided on the right hand side of the page.
+An external link to the protein entry in `UniprotKB <https://www.uniprot.org/>`_, as well as the export of the matches in TSV format and the possibility to perform a `HMMER search <https://www.ebi.ac.uk/Tools/hmmer/search/phmmer>`_ are provided on the right hand side of the page.

 .. figure:: images/browse_pages/protein_entry_page.png
     :alt: Protein entry page
     :width: 800px

-    Protein entry page for D3ZTE0.
+    Protein entry page for O00167.

 The protein entry page also displays the :doc:`protein sequence viewer </protein_viewer>` to show the associated domains, sites etc.

+When available, different isoforms of the protein can be selected to compare their InterPro matches with the consensus protein sequence.
+When an isoform is selected, a new :doc:`protein sequence viewer </protein_viewer>` corresponding to the selection is displayed and the url is update to reflect the change.
+The isoform matches can also be viewed side by side with the consensus protein sequence by clicking on the split icon |split| after selecting an isoform.

+.. |split| image:: images/browse_pages/split_icon.png
+  :alt: Split icon
+  :width: 15pt

 This page includes up to four tabs: :ref:`entries`, :ref:`structures`, :ref:`sequence` and :ref:`similar_proteins`.